-Tax Savings
+Tax savings

-When you elect to have your health insurance premiums deducted from your salary through the PPP, the amount of your premiums is subtracted from your pay before federal income, state income (in most cases) and Social Security taxes have been calculated and withheld-resulting in a tax-savings for you.
+When you elect to have your health insurance premiums deducted from your salary through the PPP, the amount of your premiums is subtracted from your pay before federal income taxes, state income taxes (in most cases) and Social Security taxes have been calculated and withheld-resulting in a tax-savings for you.

-For example: Let's say your annual salary is \$55,000.
-The example shows the amount of your take-home pay if your insurance premiums cost \$700 per year.
-With Premium Payment Plan Without Premium Payment Plan Your annual salary \$55,000 \$55,000 Your annual insurance premium PRE-TAX: \$700 N/A You pay taxes on: \$54,300 \$55,000 Minus federal income taxes: -\$9,605 -\$9,780 Minus Social Security taxes (7.65%): -\$4,154 -\$4,208 Your annual insurance premium AFTER-TAX: N/A -\$700 Your take-home pay is: \$40,541 \$40,312 You Save: \$229
+For example, let's say your annual salary is \$55,000.
+The example below shows the amount of your take-home pay if your insurance premiums cost \$700 per year.

+With PPP Without PPP

+Your annual salary \$55,000 \$55,000

+Your annual insurance premium PRE-TAX \$ 700 N/A

+You pay taxes on \$54,300 \$55,000

+Minus federal income taxes -\$ 9,605 -\$ 9,780

+Minus Social Security taxes (7.65%) -\$ 4,154 -\$ 4,208

+Your annual insurance premium AFTER-TAX N/A \$ 700

+Your take-home pay \$40,541 \$40,312

+You Save \$229

-Remember, the amount you save in taxes under this feature will vary depending on your FEHB Program enrollment (Self Only, Self Plus One or Self and Family), your annual earnings, whether or not you pay Social Security taxes, the number of exemptions and deductions youclaim on your tax return, your tax bracket, and your state and local tax regulations.
+Remember, the amount you save in taxes under this feature will vary depending on your FEHB Program enrollment (Self Only, Self Plus One or Self and Family), your annual earnings, whether or not you pay Social Security taxes, the number of exemptions and deductions you claim on your tax return, your tax bracket, and your state and local tax regulations.
 Check with your tax advisor for information on how participation will affect your tax savings.